github/gh-gei/README.md

 ## GitHub Enterprise Server (GHES) to GitHub Migration Usage

-GEI-CLI is a cross-platform .NET Core console application.
 General usage will use the `generate-script` command to create a script that can be used to migrate all repositories from a GHES organization.

 Due to many GHES instances containing firewall rules restricting the direct API access that GEI needs to perform a migration, the GEI CLI uploads the migration's archive data to Azure Blob Storage as a step prior to starting the migration using GEI.
 This allows GEI to perform a migration without directly accessing the GHES instance.
 Because of this extra step, you'll pass in a connection string to an Azure Storage account, specified in the parameters below.